SHARE

 Plus, with Austria’s convenient Central European location, there are currently around 30 night train routes in every direction out of the country and from several different Austrian cities.

-As Covid-19 travel restrictions across the continent start to relax and we edge closer to spring, here are ten European cities that can be reached by night train from Austria.
+As we head into spring, here are ten European cities that can be reached by night train from Austria.

 The timetables and ticket prices mentioned in this article were correct at the time of writing but could change.
 All ticket prices are for a one-way journey.